kanety/jquery-simple-popup/README.md

 # jquery-simple-popup

-A jquery plugin for simplest popup contents.
+A jquery plugin for simple popup contents.

 ## Dependencies